Cost of Owning a Doberman Pinscher

 Annual Costs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Doberman Pinschers have particular requirements based on their large size, light shedding level, and genetic predispositions to dilated cardiomyopathy and von Willebrand disease.
+Practical Doberman Pinschers care is shaped by three things: large size, light shedding, and a known predisposition to dilated cardiomyopathy and von Willebrand disease.

 Medical Expenses